Scalable and Adaptively Secure Any-Trust Distributed Key Generation and All-hands Checkpointing: Model and Goal

 {\bf Distributed Key Generation (DKG):} An $(n,t)$-DKG for DLog-based cryptography is an interactive protocol involving $n$ parties.
-At the end of an execution, all honest parties possess a common public key $pk \in \mathbb{G}$ and a list of public key shares $(pk_1, \dots, pk_n)$, while each of them holds a secret share $sk_i \in \mathbb{Z}_p$.
-We follow Bacho and Loss's DKG definition \cite{BachoL22}, dubbed \textit{oracle-aided algebraic security}.
-This definition captures active attackers who may adaptively corrupt parties during the protocol execution, and a DKG satisfying this definition would suffice for instantiating the key generation part of threshold BLS \cite{BachoL22}.
-This definition considers attackers that can be modeled as algebraic algorithms. \begin{definition}[Algebraic Algorithm] An algorithm $\mathsf{A}$ is called algebraic over a group $\mathbb{G}$ if all group element $\zeta \in \mathbb{G}$ that $\mathsf{A}$ outputs, it additionally outputs a vector $\vec{z} = \{z_0, \dots, z_m \}$ of integers in $\mathbb{Z}_p$ such that $\zeta = \prod_i g_i^{z_i}$, where $(g_1, \dots, g_m)$ is the list of group elements that $\mathsf{A}$ has received so far. \end{definition}
+At the end of execution, all honest parties possess a common public key $pk \in \mathbb{G}$ and a list of public key shares $(pk_1, \dots, pk_n)$, while each of them holds a secret share $sk_i \in \mathbb{Z}_p$.
+This setup allows any subset of $t+1$ honest parties to reconstruct the secret key $sk$ of $pk$.

+We follow the \textit{oracle-aided algebraic simulatability}, which was recently proposed by Bacho and Loss \cite{BachoL22} for capturing the adaptive security of many practical DKG schemes.
+This definition focuses on \textit{algebraic} adversaries.